The best outdoor dining spots in greater Manchester

 The Bistro at LaBelle Winery in Amherst

 Beautiful patio with distant views of the vineyard, nearby parking and spectacular evening sunsets.
-Open daily for lunch and dinner.
+Open daily for lunch and dinner, and on Sunday for brunch.
 What to expect: Interesting menu paired with LaBelle Wines.
 It’s a little taste of Napa Valley.

 345 Route 101, Amherst